Star Wars: Farrah Fawcett and 9 Other Princess Leia Wannabes

 Thus, after reading for the part of Princess Leia, Lucas apparently felt she wasn't quite what he was looking for in a princess determined to save her galaxy from an evil empire.

-Huston took the rejection as part of the Hollywood "game" and ten years after reading for Star Wars, Huston won an Oscar for Prizzi's Honor, making her the third-generation Huston to win Hollywood's highest prize.
+Huston took the rejection as part of the Hollywood "game" and ten years after reading for Star Wars, she won an Oscar for Prizzi's Honor, making her the third-generation Huston to win Hollywood's highest prize.

 Today the avowed cat-lover (she has nearly a dozen), has a memorable list of film and TV movie credits with Lonesome Dove, The Dead, The Grifters, and The Addams Family.

-Unlike many of the other actresses who auditioned for the role of Princess Leia in Star Wars, British actress Jane Seymour already had a handful of big screen appearances, most notably playing the psychic Solitaire in the 1973 James Bond movie, Live And Let Die.
+Unlike many of the other actresses who auditioned for the role of Princess Leia in Star Wars, British actress Jane Seymour already had a handful of big screen appearances, most notably playing the psychic Solitaire in the 1973 James Bond movie Live And Let Die.

 Although she didn't make the cut for the Princess Leia role, success would soon follow when she starred in 1981's Somewhere in Time opposite Christopher "Superman" Reeve.
 Other big screen credits will later include Oh!
 Heavenly Dog, Lassiter, Wedding Crashers, and she would enjoy huge popularity on the TV series Dr. Quinn, Medicine Woman.